Wollondilly Shire Council now has a Master Plan to guide upgrades and investment for Bargo Sportsground!

-Bargo Sportsground already provides multiple sport and recreation opportunities for the local community.
-Having a master plan in place will help maximise these opportunities and allow us to get the most out of this great location.
+Bargo Sportsground provides multiple sport and recreation opportunities for the local community.
+Having a master plan in place will now help maximise these opportunities and allow us to get the most out of this great location.

 Previous Consultation and Research